 And the law says that a medical marijuana business must be located within a commercial, industrial or overlay zoning area.
 The company must also own the real estate or have written consent from a landlord.

-Scroll over the icon to learn the name of the company and its proposed address.
+Click on an icon to learn the name of the company and its proposed address.